a-h/slab-firmware/README.md

 ## Building

-This project uses [Nix](https://nixos.org), run `nix develop` for a development environmnt, `nix build '.?submodules=1#slab-firmware'` to build the firmware and use `nix flake check` to check tests are passing.
+This project uses [Nix](https://nixos.org), run `nix develop` for a development environmnt, `nix build` to build the firmware and use `nix flake check` to check tests are passing.

 ## Tasks